humancomputerintegration/rehamove-integration-lib/README.md

 - Added error handling for unsuccessful opening/closing the port, and unsuccessful method calls.
 Failure to open the port and/or initialize the device will return a NULL Rehamove object that should not be able to run any of the class methods.
 - Fixed issue with stalling while waiting for a response for a battery query -> user now sees a timeout.
 - Allow the output channels to be called in any case (e.g. "BLUE", "bLuE", or "blue")

+8-22-2019 Update
+- Added callable function version() to get the version of the Python-side and C-side of the current library.
+- Allow the output channels to be called with integers as well (e.g. 0 = red, 1 = blue, 2 = gray1, 3 = gray2)